M-Busk/possible-x-portal/README.md

 ./gradlew generateTypeScript
 ```

-Afterwards they can be found at
+Afterward they can be found at

 ```
 frontend/src/app/services/mgnt/api/backend.ts